 The courtyard has a fountain and a garden with paths you can walk through.

-On the far side of the chapel, there is also a cemetery that I wasn’t able to walk through, but that looked like it had big gravestones and a cross from afar.
+On the far side of the chapel, there is also a cemetery that I wasn’t able to see, but it looked like it had big gravestones and a cross from afar.

-The chapel of San Jose is really beautiful as it combines both the ornate with the vintage.
+The chapel of San Jose is stunning as it combines both the ornate with the vintage.
 The chapel walls have the same feel as Mission San Miguel did win the cracking adobe.

 The chapel size is average for the missions with lots of pews since it is still a working church.